Noaaan/MythicWiki/docs/en/materials/stormyx-ores.md

 ---
 title: Stormyx Ores
 project: mythicmetals
-summary: A summary of Stormyx Ores, their usages, and their history.
+summary: A summary of Stormyx Ores, their history, and where to find them.
 ---

 !!! info inline end ""